Your Weekly Note from our Pastors

 If you are able to donate these items, please drop them in the CCF basket located in the hallway.

 Room In the Inn 2017-2018 @ Glendale

-Every 3rd Saturday during the winter months, Glendale hosts 12 unhoused friends, offering a warm place to sleep, hot showers, two meals, and a packed lunch for the next day.
+Every 3rd Saturday from November-March, Glendale hosts 12 unhoused friends, offering a warm place to sleep, hot showers, two meals, and a packed lunch for the next day.
 We invite you to help alongside us.
 Opportunities include: driving, set up of bedding and toiletries, preparing meals, staying overnight, doing laundry or packing lunches.

 Dates for the 2017-2018 season: